 Sarah J. Hink is a partner of New Direction Family Law and has practiced family law exclusively since being licensed by the North Carolina Bar.

 Sarah’s knowledge of the law, emphasis on communication, and her ability to empathize with clients while remaining calm, poised, and pragmatic serves her well in advocating for their best interests in both settlement negotiations and in court.
 A zealous advocate, Sarah ensures her clients find the stability and security needed to move forward in a positive direction.
 Sarah continues to raise the bar in the practice of family law with her dedication to her clients, professionalism, and advocacy skills both in and out of the court room.
+Her regular practice includes Wake and Durham Counties.

 Sarah earned her Bachelor’s degree from Appalachian State University.
 After working in the legal field for two years following undergrad, Sarah was accepted at Campbell University School of Law.
 While at Campbell, Sarah participated in Wills for Heroes, a program which provides free estate planning documents for first responders, as well as the 50B Project, a joint effort with Legal Aid providing representation, under the supervision of licensed attorneys, for victims of domestic violence.
 Sarah still volunteers with the Legal Aid 50B project, now as an advisor to students.
 Sarah is a member of the Tenth Judicial District Bar, North Carolina State Bar, the North Carolina Bar Association, Wake Women Attorneys, and the Family Law Section of the North Carolina Bar Association.